Johann Joachim Quantz: 1741–1773: Court of Frederick

 When Frederick II became King of Prussia in 1740, Quantz finally accepted a position as flute teacher, flute maker and composer.
 He joined at the court in Berlin in December 1741 and stayed there for the rest of his career.
 He made flutes from at least 1739 and was an innovator in flute design, adding a second key (Eb, in addition to the standard D#) to help with intonation, for example.
 Frederick owned 11 flutes made by Quantz.

 As well as writing hundreds of sonatas and concertos, mainly for the flute, he is known today as the author of Versuch einer Anweisung die Flöte traversiere zu spielen (1752) (titled On Playing the Flute in English), a treatise on traverso flute playing.
 It is a valuable source of reference regarding performance practice and flute technique in the 18th century.

-Quantz never joined his orchestra, lived in Berlin-Mitte (Kronenstrasse), but played at Frederick's court until his death in 1773.
+Quantz never joined Frederick's orchestra, lived in Berlin-Mitte (Kronenstrasse), but played at Frederick's court until his death in 1773.
 A biography appeared in 1755 in Friedrich Wilhelm Marpurg's Historisch-kritischen Beyträgen zur Aufnahme der Musik; another, in Italian, followed in 1762.
 His grandnephew, Albert Quantz, published a full-length biography in 1877.